mike-bourgeous/mb-surround/README.md

 This relies on [mb-sound][1] and [mb-geometry][2], and you might also be interested in [mb-sound-jackffi][3], [mb-math][4], and [mb-util][5].

+## License

+All code in this repository is licensed under the AGPLv3, unless otherwise specified in an individual file.

 ## Installation

 Follow the installation instructions for [mb-sound][1], then repeat for this